-From shopping local, to cooking classes, Amy Huang shares some awesome ideas so that you can experience travel through authentic activities which will open your horizons and will give you so much more than just memories.
+From shopping local, to cooking classes, Amy McPherson shares some awesome ideas so that you can experience travel through authentic activities which will open your horizons and will give you so much more than just memories.

 Do you ever feel ‘Churched-out’ in Europe and ‘Templed-out’ in Asia?
 Does it feel like after traveling for a while, everywhere in the world just feels the same and sightseeing gets a little boring?